jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2026-03-27-what-i-learned-from-4-years-of-crossfit-and-why-you-should-consider-training-too/index.md

 My name is Georgi Yanev.
 I'm originally from Bulgaria, but I've been living in Finland for close to 15 years now.
 I'm 40 years old as of a few months ago, and I started CrossFit four years ago at the age of 36.

 Starting functional training was the **second big life-changing event in my life**.
-I describe these events as moments when you might not even realize there is another way to live, but if you accidentally stumble upon or otherwise find out that there is another way... you are in for a treat and potentially something truly life-changing.
+I describe these events as moments when you might not even realize there is another way to live, but if you accidentally stumble upon or otherwise find out that there is another way...
+You are in for a treat and potentially something truly life-changing.
 And that's exactly what happened to me.
 It's never too late to change your entire life, hopefully for the better.

 **So, why did CrossFit work out for me?**